sohamjana2k25-prog/Basic_Java_Programs/README.md

 Nothing much tbh.
-Ts contains my basic java practice codes.
-However if you are new to Java , you can take a quick look
+This garbage contains my basic java practice codes.
+However if you are new to Java , you can take a quick glance.